ted-spence-avalara/developer-dot/avatax/dev-guide/exemptions/exempt-due-to-certificate.md

   <li class="next"><a href="/avatax/dev-guide/exemptions/exempt-due-to-entity-use-code/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

 An Exemption Certificate provides information about the buyer or customer, and their tax status.
-For example, it's possible that a customer be sales tax exempt in a specific state due to their being registered as a reseller there.
+For example it's possible that a customer be sales tax exempt in a specific state due to their being registered as a reseller there.

 There are several ways to store/create an exemption record across the service, however they all use a key value: the <code>CustomerCode</code>.